cantaruttim/retail_sales/README.md

 ## Analysis
-The analysis was made by MySQL and connected to Power BI, in order create the visualization part.
+The analysis was made by `SQL Server` and connected to `Power BI`, in order create the visualization part.